UI Builder

 | Align Bottom | Snap the element’s bottom edge to the nearest grid row |

 Select an element on the canvas, then click any alignment button.
 Alignment is relative to the full page grid.
+These also work on multi-selected elements, aligning all selected elements together.

 Page Transitions & Animations